Bug Bounty Program (NEW)

 We are actively seeking source code contributions into XMind.

-- Report Bugs: Post in our developer site.
+- Report Bugs: Post in our support center.

 - Fix Problems: Post your code in our developer forum.
 Please add our license notice at the head of all source files.

 - Write an extension: See Eclipse Help.
 The documents of XMind's extension points are coming soon.

 XMind supports importing Freemind file to XMind file, so you can use them together.